 Near the beginning of this article, I mentioned that you should take a screenshot of your Crawl Stats report in Google Search Console.
 I am going to repeat that advice here.

-There really is nothing better to have occasional records of Googlebot activity at your disposal.
+There really is nothing better than to have occasional records of Googlebot activity at your disposal.

 The report only shows the last 90 days of Googlebot activity and that 90 days goes by fast when you are making big changes to your website.